Keeper experiences at The Living Rainforest

-Get up close and personal with the animals at the Living Rainforest
+Get up close and personal with the animals at the Living Rainforest.
+With greater levels of vaccination in the community, the Living Rainforest is re-opening a range of activities, including keeper experiences.

 It exceeded our expectationsWe just wanted to drop you a line to say how great Darcey’s keeper experience was, she has talked of nothing else since!
 The keeper she was assisting was wonderful, friendly, bubbly and passionate about the animals.
 Best of all she explained everything to Darcey at just the right level.
 We definitely feel this experience was value for money.Karen, Simon and Darcey T. (age 6)